CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 Once the first batch is completed a DNS cutover can be scheduled.
 After a successful and validated cutover the Delta Sync can be started to sync all recent data.

+do on friday night, explain why cause mail slow, sharepoint fast.

 ### Delta Sync

-Return to Step 4 and change the date ranges on the left set of columns to be same date as the right set of columns.
-Change the date listed in the right set of columns to one day after your DNS cutover was validated.
+Return to Step 4 Change the date listed in the right set of columns to 50 years in the future.

 Start the migration.